Skip to main content

 Outcome

-Calculate total score from 4 days
+Calculate total score from 4 components

 (form_component_1 + form_component_2 + form_component_3 + form_component_4)

-Returns the sum of all day scores
+Returns the sum of all components

-Assign numerical value to dropdown option 'Requires improvement'
+Assign numerical value to dropdown option

 [#elseif form_component_2 = "Requires improvement"]